1

 The GEMM 1 rule applies to energy-intensive, trade-exposed industrial facilities that produce 25,000 tons or more of greenhouse gases annually.
 The GEMM 1 rule requires facilities to:

-• Demonstrate through an audit process they are using Greenhouse Gas Best Available Emissions Control Technologies and Energy Best Management Practices, and
+• Demonstrate they are using Greenhouse Gas Best Available Emissions Control Technologies and Energy Best Management Practices through an audit process.

 • Achieve an additional 5% reduction in their greenhouse gas emissions.